Khyta/filter-user/README.md

 - Check when the last time the filter rule for that specific user was updated.
 This is supported both through an additional button in the comment interface and through the user notes.
+- Check for which comment this user was added/removed from the filter rule.
+This is supported through the user notes.

 # Usecase